HOW TO CLEAN YOUR BELL TENT

 The easiest way to re-waterproof your bell tent:

 - Pitch your tent and make sure the tent is 100% dry.

 - Remove dust and dirty with a hard brush.

-- Apply the waterproofing agent with a gentle brush.
+- Apply the waterproofing agent with a paint roller.
 The cotton needs to be soaked properly.

 - Let your tent dry in the wind, preferably not in the sun.

 If the cotton canvas of your bell tent has been affected by mould, mildew or weather conditions, do as follows: